 “UBSport is a welcoming and supportive environment for all LGBTQ staff, students and community.
 It is important to us to support everyone in their pursuit of a healthy lifestyle across the whole range of sport and fitness opportunities on offer.
 Our staff are actively engaged in ongoing diversity training.
 This includes training in using appropriate language and in not making assumptions about gender identity or sexual orientation when addressing groups or individuals.
 Our sport and fitness centre has gender neutral changing and toilets throughout.”

 Wellbeing Services offer various types of support to staff and students, including confidential advice and occupational health provision.

 “The Wellbeing Services (WS) includes the internal provisions of Employee Advice & Listening Service, Disability Advice Service, Harassment Advice Service and Mediation Service, Occupational Health, and external provisions of Citizens’ Advice and counselling through Workplace Wellness.

-WS supports LGBT service users by liaising with the staff Rainbow Network to ensure our advisers have relevant training and understanding, and where possible have colleagues who identify with the LGBT community.”
+WS supports LGBTQ service users by liaising with the staff Rainbow Network to ensure our advisers have relevant training and understanding, and where possible have colleagues who identify with the LGBTQ community.”

 If you are experiencing discrimination or bullying due to your LGBTQ identity, you can contact the University Harassment Advice Service who can discuss the issue with you and inform you of any informal or formal ways in which it can be addressed.

 Head of Infrastructure and Facilities, College of Engineering and Physical Sciences